14 July, 2012

 "Not so much," I whispered back.

-We pointed at each other, and then shook our heads at each other and that hurt, then pointed again at the other.
+We pointed at each other, shook our heads at each other, which hurt, and then pointed again at the other.

 Weasil said wistfully, "That block of fudge is now salt water taffy.
-It's no good don't ya see dat?
-The sugar is all melted from da water and it's probably dissolved by now."
+It's no good, don't ya see dat?
+The sugar is all melted from da water and probably dissolved by now."

 "I see it this way," the short red-haired commander said to us, "YOU," she pointed at Weasil, "had the fudge and gave it to him," she pointed at Jaack, "who had it in his grimy hands when YOU," she pointed at me, "big clumsy oaf that you are, came along and knocked it into the wash.
 So . . . as I see it, all three of ya are going down to get it."